 The Alabama gold belt has some great gold prospecting locations that were once active Gold mining sites.
 Chestnut Creek and Blue Creek in Alabama was the first large gold strike producers that occurred in 1830 and the next few years.
 From good sized nuggets to fine gold has been found in Alabama.
 You can find Alabama gold in lode and placer deposits.

 The Talladega National Forest is a great destination to pan for gold on Federal land.
 If you are looking to find the mother lode in Alabama, your best bet may be on private property.
 If you could find the right creek that hasn’t been touched, there is no telling what you might could find.
 The Alabama gold rush took place after early European settlers came to the region in 1820’s, 1830’s, and 1840’s.

 The Arbacoochee district was a major producer in Alabama and was home to about 5,000 with hundreds working in the mines.
 One town which was a boom town for Alabama was Goldville, Alabama with a population of around 37.
 You can find a good story about the gold found in Alabama and the town of Goldville.
 Alabama’s Gold Rush: A tiny town once worth millions.
 834 mining deposits have been found near Goldville, Alabama.

-Cleburne County offers the richest placer opportunities, and all the waters in the Chulafinnee Mining District will yield gold.
-The county has many lode mines, primarily copper and gold, and there are rich gravels all through these areas.
+Cleburne County is considered to be the richest area for placer gold in Alabama.
+The Chulafinnee Mining District is known to yield gold, and the county has many lode mines, primarily copper and gold.
+There are rich gravels throughout these areas.

 Hunting Gold in Alabama- This looks like a great resource –>>Hunting Gold, Minerals, Fossils and Artifacts in Alabama